 If you want Oxford to take any mitigating circumstances into account you should include details on your UCAS application.
 This could be in your personal statement, or you could ask your teacher to include the information in your reference.
 (Read more about completing your UCAS application.)

-If you experience any significant mitigating circumstances which may impact on the application process, or receive a diagnosis which may have impacted on your performance at school or college after your UCAS application has been submitted, please inform the Oxford college which is considering your application as soon as possible.
+If you experience any significant mitigating circumstances which may impact on the application process, or receive a diagnosis which may have impacted on your performance at school or college after your UCAS application has been submitted, please inform the Oxford college which is considering your application as a matter of urgency as we need to receive this information before admissions decisions have been made in order to take it into account during that process.
 You should still also inform your school or college, as explained above.
+Information received after admissions decisions have been made will only be considered in exceptional circumstances and if this was not available earlier.

 The impact of mitigating circumstances on the assessment of an application is a matter of academic judgment which is not something that can be appealed under the admissions appeals procedure.